johanglarsson/code-examples/java/spring-image-display-service/README.md

 Then, you have two options:
 1. Using maven and command `mvnw.bat spring-boot:run`.
 This is only if you are using Windows.
 If you are on Linux then you have to install maven and java 11.
-2. java -jar spring-image-display-service-1.0.0-SNAPSHOT.jar if you already have the packaged jar.
+2. `java -jar app.jar`.
+This is a pre-packaged one ready for docker.

 Above commands will start a web server listening on http://localhost:8080